 That in mind, when I took on the responsibility of educating the masses about sex it included keeping them safe.
 In an attempt to help you avoid doing any harm while still learning about your body, here are some tips and ideas that might prove helpful, including a list of things I think would be okay for personal use whether you’re playing alone or with a partner.

 Approved Household Items You Can Masturbate With

 For those with vulvas/vaginas

-Brush Handle, rounded ones work best, try to avoid any with seams as they could cut or scrape you internally.
+Brush handle, rounded ones work best, try to avoid any with seams as they could cut or scrape you internally.
 You could also opt for a make up brush handle – usually you can find them in kits offering different sizes to play with (good for a vaginal dilator option).
-I’d suggest snagging something with a rounded base, rather than square or pointed, as it would make insertion easy and far more comfortable.
-I’d also advise looking for options that have thicker handles as you’d be less likely to accidentally hurt yourself (thinner brushes have more potential for being ‘poked’ or ‘jabbed’ internally).
-I’d even go so far as to suggest getting something that doesn’t have any writing on the handle as it could rub off inside you.
+Try snagging something with a rounded base, rather than square or pointed, as it would make insertion easy and far more comfortable.
+Thick handles are best as you’re less likely to accidentally hurt yourself (thinner brushes have more potential for internal poking).
+Also, opt for one that doesn’t have any writing on the handle as it could rub off inside you.

 The vibration of a cell phone or gaming controller (external; vulva, clitoris, labia etc).
 In most cases the vibrations won’t be as strong as a typical vibrator, but if your sensitive (or just learning about your body) they could be enough.

 Massaging Shower Head while bathing.
 Snag one that has a long cord and a variety of settings to offer different types of stimulation.
 Looking for something a little more fun, you could opt for a light up version.

 Running water from the bathtub faucet; just lie on your back and let the water run over the vulva and clitoris.
 Choose times where temperatures won’t unexpectedly fluctuate (scalding your bits isn’t fun).
 Also, it’s free which is definitely a good thing.